KouasYassine/MultiObjectiveOptimizationofEnergyRenovation/README.md

 - Comfort and regulatory compliance

 It combines housing models, official energy performance calculations (CSTB API), and optimization algorithms to identify the most effective renovation strategies.
+# The API Key is Not Provided in the CODE for Copyright Reasons!
 ## Approach
 - Simulated a simplified dwelling and its energy losses
 - Tested renovation scenarios with CSTB’s certified energy calculation tool